anonym-RD/agents-study/README.md

 ## Dataset

 We publish the dataset along with the code change results on [HuggingFace](https://huggingface.co/datasets/askancv/agents_activity).
 Instructions for loading each subset for reproducing the analysis are also provided there.
+We plan to add an opt-out mechanism for developers who want their contributions to be excluded from this dataset.
+This option will be activated after the paper review period ends.

 ## Code